ngreend/hexmappy/README.md

 **Adding tilesets:**

+- _**Your tileset is required to have a tile named "grass.png" and a tile named "water.png".**_

-Place all images into a single folder named under the following scheme: <tileset_name>x<image_height>x<image_width>.
+- Place all images into a single folder named under the following scheme: <tileset_name>x<image_height>x<image_width>.

+- tile images should have a pointy side of the hexagon pointed directly up, flat sides on the left and right of the image.
-example: "defaultx200x175", "mytilesetx200x175"
+example: "defaultx200x175", "mytilesetx420x69"

-*avoid using the letter x in your tileset name, at least for now.*
+- *avoid using the letter x in your tileset name for now.*

 **Saving Maps**